marionauta/XCoordinator/README.md

 See [this WWDC presentation](https://developer.apple.com/videos/play/wwdc2019/408/) about more information how to adopt Swift packages in your app.

 Specify `https://github.com/quickbirdstudios/XCoordinator.git` as the `XCoordinator` package link.
-You can then decide between three different frameworks, i.e. `XCoordinator`, `XCoordinatorRx` and `XCoordinatorCombine`.
+You can then decide between two different frameworks, i.e. `XCoordinator` and `XCoordinatorCombine`.
-While `XCoordinator` contains the main framework, you can choose `XCoordinatorRx` or `XCoordinatorCombine` to get `RxSwift` or `Combine` extensions as well.
+While `XCoordinator` contains the main framework, you can choose `XCoordinatorCombine` to get `Combine` extensions as well.

 #### Manually